 [badges]—for example, CircleCI, Codebeat, etc. You can add these after the services have been set up.

 [project architecture]—just a quick overview of the project architecture and style.

 [gotchas]—keep everything important about the project that might not be immediately clear here.
 Even if it is, keep it here.
 For example, "To test this project, you need credentials from www.credentials.com, ask Hrvatko about them", or: "This project keeps some lib in GitHub LFS, make sure you have it installed before pulling, or check the documentation to find out how to do it afterwards."

 The Xcode default folder structure almost never works for you.
 This is the perfect time to sort everything into a neater little package.
 The project structure should look like this:

 ├── Application │ ├── AppDelegate.swift │ ├── Constants.swift │ └── Intializers │ └── Initializable.swift ├── Common │ ├── API │ ├── Extensions │ ├── Views │ └── VIPER ├── Modules │ ├── Home │ │ └── Home.storyboard │ │ ├── HomeInteractor.swift │ │ ├── HomeInterfaces.swift │ │ ├── HomePresenter.swift │ │ ├── HomeViewController.swift │ │ └── HomeWireframe.swift ├── Resources │ └── Assets.xcassets └── Supporting Files ├── Base.lproj │ └── LaunchScreen.storyboard └── Info.plist

 Keep your Xcode structure in sync with the folder structure on a disk.
 This means that every group in Xcode should be a folder on the disk.

 pod init and then add whatever pods you think you’ll want to use.
-Alamofire is a good start, and no matter how simple your project is, there’s a good chance you’ll be needing Pods anyway.
+Alamofire is a good start.
+No matter how simple your project is, there’s a good chance you’ll be needing pods anyway.

 pod install once you're done adding pods.